-According to the CTPA, the UK Cosmetics Industry was worth £8,438,000,000 in 2013 and is one of the top five largest markets in the EU.
-As this is such an overwhelmingly prominent market that specialises in lotions and potions we apply directly to our skin, hair and teeth, regulations have to be solid and governing bodies are faced with the need to constantly review and sharpen up the rules.
+The UK cosmetics industry is such an overwhelmingly prominent market, specialising in lotions and potions we apply directly to our skin, hair, and teeth, that regulations have to be solid and governing bodies are faced with the need to constantly review and sharpen up the rules.

 In this post: